bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           *   Inject AI and data science into new business processes

-          *   Prototype, hhip and iterate new solutions at light speed
+          *   Prototype, ship and iterate new solutions at light speed
         video_embed_html: ''
         media_position: left
         media_width: fifty